Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

    <device-class>.DEVICE_IDENTIFIER

-  For example: :java:member:`BrickMaster.DEVICE_IDENTIFIER`
+  For example: :java:member:`BrickMaster::DEVICE_IDENTIFIER`
-  or :java:member:`BrickletAmbientLight.DEVICE_IDENTIFIER`.
+  or :java:member:`BrickletAmbientLight::DEVICE_IDENTIFIER`.

-.. java:function:: public class IPConnection.ConnectedListener()
+.. java:function:: class IPConnection::ConnectedListener()

  This listener can be added with the ``addConnectedListener()`` function.
  An added listener can be removed with the ``removeConnectedListener()`` function.

- .. java:function:: public void connected(short connectReason)
+ .. java:function:: void connected(short connectReason)
   :noindex:

   This listener is called whenever the IP Connection got connected to a